-The Department of Computer Science & Engineering admits approximately 200 students per year.
+The Allen School admits approximately 390 students per year.
 We typically have space for approximately 40% of students who apply.
-Cumulative GPAs of admitted students generally range from 3.4-4.0.
+Cumulative GPAs of admitted students generally range from 3.5-4.0.
 The minimum GPA to be considered for admission is a 2.5 average in prerequisite courses.

 For further information, please refer to the prospective student pages of our departmental Web site.